microsounds/microsounds.github.io/.src/notes/why-copyleft.md

 4. _In an ideal world, intellectual property law **would not exist** and neither would the need for copyleft licenses that use copyright law to enforce their terms, this is the next best thing. <sup>(Yes, I hate it too.)</sup>_

 ## On permissive licenses and the public domain
-Oftentimes, creators _(usually programmers)_, will take the ideological ***"easy way out"*** by licensing their work under a more [permissive license][permissive]---a license which releases all **practical** copyright interest in their creative works, usually with one or two token restrictions such as requiring attribution.
+Oftentimes, creators _(usually programmers)_, will take the ideological ***"pushover"*** approach by licensing their work under a more [permissive license][permissive]---a license which releases all **practical** copyright interest in their creative works, usually with one or two token restrictions such as requiring attribution.

+The reasons for doing this are many, but most can be summarized as:
+* _"All my online friends are doing it."_
+* _"Copyleft licenses are literally communism, I don't know what words mean, I am a huge idiot."_ 🥴
+* _"I don't care about legal mumbo-jumbo, I just want to code."_
+* _"I only write open source software to secure a tech industry job."_

+The last one almost invariably comes bundled with:
+* _"I have an irrational, utter fear of commercial interests overlooking or avoiding my copylefted work in favor of someone else's permissive licensed work."_

+It's not difficult to see why.
-Permissive licenses that require only attribution are as good as public domain when derivative versions of your work can be re-licensed and be made legally unavailable for you to study, share and modify freely.
+Permissive licenses that require only attribution are as good as public domain when derivative versions of your work can be re-licensed and made proprietary, a normal copyrighted work with all rights reserved, making it legally unavailable for you to study, share and modify freely.

 As it stands, you can take anything from the ~~public~~ permissive domain, and not be required to contribute the resultant derivative work back into the same ~~public~~ permissive domain for others to use and benefit from, like you did initially.
-Re-licensing permissive works allows you to subscribe to the ***FYIGM&trade;*** school of creative freedom---the legal equivalent of pulling up the ladder up behind you.
+Re-licensing permissive works allows you to subscribe to the ***"fuck you, got mine&trade;"*** school of creative freedom---the legal equivalent of pulling up the ladder up behind you.

-Copyleft licenses give you the legal framework to prevent this from happening to you.
+Copyleft licenses give you the legal framework to prevent this from happening to you or any future users of your works.

 <div style="border-right: 2px;" class="aside right">

-The most prominent example is Disney, who made their billions by [plundering public domain stories][disney] and characters throughout the 20th century and then successfully lobbied to extend US copyright protections so that no person or company in this century could ever do the same with Disney's works through the [Sonny Bono Act of 1998][sonny-bono].
+By far, the most prominent and egregious example is The Walt Disney Company who made their billions by [plundering public domain stories][disney] and characters throughout the 20th century and then successfully lobbied to extend US copyright protections well past the practical limits of human lifespan---so that no individual or company in this century could ever do the same with Disney's own works through the [Sonny Bono Act of 1998][sonny-bono].

 </div>